SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 #### Integration with Keycloak

-##### Single logout feature (available for Keycloak in version 12.0.0 and higher)
+##### Global logout feature (available for Keycloak in version 12.0.0 and higher)

-Integration with Keycloak allows the administrator to use a single logout feature based on OpenId Connect.
-An event from the Keycloak authorization server is sent to the {{< product-c8y-iot >}} platform with a logout token that is verified in the same way as the SSO token used in the login process.
-This feature allows ending sessions on both sides, {{< product-c8y-iot >}} platform and Keycloak, for the particular user.
+Integration with Keycloak allows the admin to use a global logout feature based on OpenId Connect.
+Event from Keycloak authorization server is sent to all applications (including Cumulocity IoT) with logout token that is verified in the same way as token used in the login process.
+This functionality allows ending session on all applications (including Cumulocity IoT platform) and Keycloak side for the particular user.

-To configure the single logout feature follow these steps:
+To configure the global logout feature follow these steps:

 1. Go to the administrator console.
 2. Select the realm used in the SSO configuration for the tenant.